 In view of all this, make every effort to respond to God’s promises.
 Supplement your faith with a generous provision of moral excellence, and moral excellence with knowledge, and knowledge with self-control, and self-control with patient endurance, and patient endurance with godliness, and godliness with brotherly affection, and brotherly affection with love for everyone.
 The more you grow like this, the more productive and useful you will be in your knowledge of our Lord Jesus Christ.
 But those who fail to develop in this way are shortsighted or blind, forgetting that they have been cleansed from their old sins.2 Peter 1:5-9 NLT

-As the author of the book this scripture is in, Peter sums up how he was able to change even when it felt impossible.
-He says that the moment we stop looking for ways to grow in our relationship with God is the moment we start thinking we are incapable of change.
+In this Scripture from the book of 2 Peter, we learn that the moment we stop looking for ways to grow in our relationship with God, we will start thinking we are incapable of change.
 We become shortsighted, too focused on all the sins we’ve done or mistakes we’ve made that we forget God has already moved on from them.
 Rather than focusing on what we can’t change, God wants to help us move forward toward what we can do, thus propelling us toward the purpose he has for us.

 - Which quality in this passage can you choose to grow in today?